EmilyBourne/docs/content/actions/security-for-github-actions/security-guides/automatic-token-authentication.md

 > [!NOTE]
 > Organization{% ifversion not fpt %} and enterprise{% endif %} owners can prevent you from granting write access to the `GITHUB_TOKEN` at the repository level.
 For more information, see [AUTOTITLE](/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization#setting-the-permissions-of-the-github_token-for-your-organization){% ifversion not fpt %} and [AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise#enforcing-a-policy-for-workflow-permissions-in-your-enterprise).{% else %}.{% endif %}
 >
-> When the `permissions` key is used, all unspecified permissions are set to no access, with the exception of the `metadata` scope, which always gets read access.
+> When the `permissions` key is used, all unspecified permissions are set to no access.

 #### How the permissions are calculated for a workflow job